bakercms/BakerCMS-Plugins/vote/readme.txt

-Vote Plugin for Hotaru CMS
+Vote Plugin for Baker CMS
 ---------------------------------
 Created by: Nick Ramsay